If you’re feeling an increasing amount of work stress, consider this: It seems important now, but it isn’t.

 That sitting at a desk all day, every day is bad for your physical health.

-And that your mental health can suffer if you are too anxious and experience too much work stress for too long.
+And that your mental health can suffer if you are too anxious and experience work stress for too long.

-So let’s make a commitment to each other.
+So, let’s make a commitment to each to reduce work stress

 To reduce the amount of work stress in your life, shift your focus to: